gdbassett/dev.fm.infosecanalytics.com/content/en/docs/Tasks/read_flows.md

 }
 ```

 in general, sparql JSON results are a dictionary of two lists.
-Varialbes is a list of strings representing the variable names in the `SELECT ...` statement (For example `"vars": ["s", "r", "d"]`) while bindings is the actual data.
+Variables is a list of strings representing the variable names in the `SELECT ...` statement (For example `"vars": ["s", "r", "d"]`) while bindings is the actual data.
 Each item in "bindings" is an object with keys for the variables and values of objects containing a 'type' and 'value', for example:
 ```
 {
   "s": {